 Gas Supply Act 2003

-- a business licensing regime for distributors and retailers of reticulated natural gas
+- a business licensing regime for distributors of reticulated natural gas

 - powers to ensure sufficiency of gas supply to essential services and other priority customers in the event of a shortage of natural gas supply to an area

 - rights and responsibilities of gas distributors carrying out gas infrastructure work in publicly controlled areas such as roads

 - ensuring the interests of customers are protected through the development and approval of industry codes, such as the Gas Distribution Network Code, which is administered by the Queensland Competition Authority.